johnston9/shot-caller/TESTING.md

 - Use Case: View the Scenes Workspace<br>

   1. Click on the "Primary Scenes Worksace" tab on the Home page or in the Navbar to Open the page.
-  2. Wiew the "Workspace Guide" on top and the departments below.
+  2. View the "Workspace Guide" on top and the departments below.

 <p align="center"> <strong>nnnnnnnn</strong></p>
 <h2 align="center">